 The Fluctuating Value of the Dollar

 The value of the dollar relative to other currencies is a frequent topic of discussion in the Spanish-speaking world, particularly in countries with close economic ties to the United States.
-News outlets and financial websites regularly report on the exchange rate between the dollar and other currencies, using terms like tipo de cambio (exchange rate) and devaluación (devaluation).
+That's why news outlets and financial websites regularly report on the exchange rate between the dollar and other currencies, using terms like tipo de cambio (exchange rate) and devaluación (devaluation).
 Staying informed about these trends will help you understand the context in which dollars are being discussed and avoid misunderstandings.

 The Use of English Loanwords